yanjh007/cars/README.md

 -- client module dev in process

 # 20140812
-use github as source controll system transfer from xampp to nginx+php+mysql fix bug of transfer:
+-use github as source controll system, sourcetree as client -transfer from xampp to nginx+php+mysql, data export and import test(it's OK) -fix bug of transfer:
 --header aready sent(user model file has a space before <?php) --session uninitaled,use session_destroy after unset_userdata, once is enough